Brian Umony

-Brian Umony (born 12 December 1988 in Jinja, Uganda) is a Ugandan footballer who plays for Kampala City Council FC.
-Since 2009, he has also been a regular member of the Uganda national football team.
+Brian Umony (born 12 December 1988 in Jinja, Uganda) is a former Ugandan footballer who last played for Kampala City Council FC.
+Since 2009, he is a regular member of the Uganda national football team.

 Early life

 Born on 12 December 1988 in Jinja to Francis Kermit and Loise Uwanchango, Umony is the youngest of four children.
 After the death of his mother in 1997, he moved to Kampala to live with his maternal uncle.
 He started playing football at a young age but struggled to get onto the school teams as he was constantly overlooked because of his small stature.

 Club career

 2007-08

 Umony signed with Kampala City Council FC (KCC) in 2007 after failing to achieve promotion with First Division side Naguru Avis.
 Coming on as a second-half substitute, he scored the winning goal on his league debut for KCC against Iganga TC.
 In his first season in the top-flight, Umony finished the league as joint top scorer with 15 goals to help KCC claim their first league title in 11 years.
 He also received the Footballer of the Year award for his goalscoring antics.